Roger D. McConchie

 In 2018, the Supreme Court of Canada confirmed defamation is committed in a jurisdiction where expression has been communicated to at least one person other than the plaintiff[14].

-In Québec, actions for defamation come under the general system of civil liability established in art.
+In Québec, actions for defamation come under the general system of non-contractual civil liability established in art.
 1457 of the Civil Code of Québec[15].
 The plaintiff is entitled to compensation if fault, injury and a causal connection are all present.
 Fault is determined by looking at the defendant’s conduct, while injury is assessed by looking at the impact of that conduct on the victim, and a causal link is established where the decision maker finds that a connection exists between the fault and the injury.

 Generally, fault is conduct that departs from the standard of conduct of a reasonable person, to be assessed objectively.
 Mere negligence may constitute fault.
 The truth of the message will be only